Timofey Mozgov

 Timofey Pavlovich Mozgov (Тимофей Павлович Мозгов, born 16 July 1986) is a Russian former professional basketball player.
-Mozgov won an NBA championship with the Cleveland Cavaliers in 2016, becoming one of the first Russians to do so, alongside Sasha Kaun.
-As a member of the Russian national team, he won the bronze medal at the 2012 Summer Olympics, as well as a bronze medal at EuroBasket 2011.
-Mozgov signed with the Lakers in 2016 before being traded to the Nets in the 2017 offseason.
-In the 2018 offseason, he was traded to the Magic before returning to Khimki in 2019.
+He played eight seasons in the National Basketball Association (NBA) between 2010 and 2018, playing for the New York Knicks, Denver Nuggets, Cleveland Cavaliers, Los Angeles Lakers and Brooklyn Nets.
+In 2016, he won an NBA championship with the Cavaliers, becoming one of the first Russians to do so, alongside then-teammate Sasha Kaun.
+He returned to Russia in 2019 and retired from professional basketball in 2022.

+As a member of the Russian national team, Mozgov won a bronze medal at both EuroBasket 2011 and the 2012 Summer Olympics.

 Professional career

 LenVo St. Petersburg (2004–2006)

 Mozgov began his professional career with LenVo St. Petersburg, in the Russian second-tier division, during the 2004–05 season.

 Samara (2006)

-In 2006, Mozgov moved to CSK VVS Samara 2, the from Samara.
+In 2006, Mozgov moved to CSK VVS Samara.

 Khimki (2006–2010)

 Before the 2006–07 season, Mozgov joined Khimki Moscow Region, where he played through the 2009–10 season.